All Episodes

 No, I'm not surprised.

-Um this is something you see all the time in murder cases, where somebody will either flew to another state or they'll be in from another state when they commit the murder, and extraditing somebody from another state in America is actually really easy to do.
+This is something you see all the time in murder cases, where somebody will either flee to another state or they'll be in from another state when they commit the murder.

 So his lawyers, he's got a very capable defense team here.

-Like don't waste the time.
+Like, don't waste the time.

-Like in New York, clearly, uh, you know, they want a more, they got a bigger case.
+Like in New York, clearly, you know, they wanted more.

-You know, they don't want to deal with the uh aggressive New York prosecutors calling them every day.
+You know, they don't want to deal with the aggressive New York prosecutors calling them every day.

 So they're like, you know what, man, fuck that shit, bro.